 Nearly half of our respondents told us that cash rebates hold the most sway over their credit card decisions.
 Cash is easy to redeem and easy to track, especially when you're calculating your bonus at the checkout counter with cash back rewards cards like these:

 - Chase Freedom®.
-You can qualify for bonus cashback once you meet initial spend requirements, along with earning potential on seasonal spending categories that offer up to 5 percent cash back on up to $1,500 in combined purchases, subject to enrollment and maximum spend cap.
+You can qualify for a bonus once you meet initial spend requirements, along with earning potential on seasonal spending categories that offer up to 5 percent cash back on up to $1,500 in combined purchases, subject to enrollment and maximum spend cap.

 - Blue Cash Everyday Card from American Express.
 This card offers a 3-2-1 cash back structure for eligible purchases.
 Terms, Restrictions and Limitations Apply to this offer.